Eduaina/CODING-SAMURAI-INTERNSHIP-TASK/Task-1-Personal-Portfolio-Website/README.md

 - Smooth anchor link navigation

 ### Hero Section
-- Animated text introducing the developer
+- Animated text introducing the myself and stating what i do
 - Call-to-action buttons
 - Subtle background animations

 ### About Section
 - Profile image with bio
-- Animated counters (experience, projects, clients)
 - Intersection observer for scroll animations

 ### Quality / Journey Section